machar94/cpp_concepts/src/templates/README.md

 is a template, then this process of moving on to the next one is because substitution failure is not an error (SFINAE).

+**Takeaways**

+The compiler will try to match against all available function/class templates and not error out if a substitution fails.

 ## Example 1

 This is just an example of function overloading.
 There are two `foo` functions